KOPIHUT: KL Gangster actor’s kopitiam with crispy chicken nasi lemak, superb curry mee & cute ice bear drinks

 We tried the best-rated affordable breakfast spot in KL

-KOPIHUT - Garlic Loaf with Egg
+KOPIHUT - Garlic bread w egg

 To wrap up the savoury part of our morning, we shared the Garlic Loaf with Egg (RM12.90) — essentially a hotdog bun sprinkled with sesame seeds, filled with garlic butter and soft-boiled eggs.